On the expected number of roots of a random Dirichlet polynomial: Introduction.

 Therefore, it is natural to investigate the zeros of the Dirichlet polynomial

 and motivated by this, here we introduce a random version of it

 where $(X_n)_n$ are i.i.d.
 Gaussian random variables with mean $0$ and variance $1$.

-A similar approach \cite{aymone_JLMS} involving partial sums of random multiplicative functions was considered by the first author, Heap and Zhao in order to model the maximal value of $\zeta$ at its critical line in the interval $[T,2T]$.
-Moreover, the probabilistic approach to the Riemann $\zeta$ function at its critical line has an extensive literature.
+A similar approach \cite{aymone_JLMS} involving partial sums of random multiplicative functions was considered by Heap, Zhao and the first author in order to model the maximal value of $\zeta$ on the critical line in the interval $[T,2T]$.
+Moreover, the probabilistic approach to the Riemann $\zeta$ function on the critical line has an extensive literature.
 Here we refer to this work \cite{bourgade_RMT} of Bourgade and Yor (and the references therein) for the many similarities found between $\zeta$ and Random Matrix Theory.

 In Probability theory, the study of real roots of random functions is classical and dates back to 1938 since the seminal work of Littlewood and Offord on random polynomials with certain distributions \cite{Littlewood_random_pol_1}, \cite{Littlewood_random_pol_3}, \cite{littlewood_random_int_1}, \cite{littlewood_random_int_2}, by Kac in the Gaussian case \cite{kac_random_poly}, by Erd\H{o}s and Offord in the Rademacher case \cite{erdos_random_poly}, and by Ibragimov and Maslova for more general distributions \cite{ibragimov_random_poly_1}, \cite{ibragimov_random_poly_2}.
-Here we refer to these papers for an state-of-an-art on this field: \cite{vu_repulsion} and \cite{oanh_local_universality}, by Do, Nguyen and Vu and by Nguyen and Vu, respectively.
+Here we refer to the following papers for the state of the art in this field: \cite{vu_repulsion} and \cite{oanh_local_universality}, by Do, Nguyen and Vu and by Nguyen and Vu, respectively.

 Here we are interested in the number of zeros of the real part of our random Dirichlet polynomial (see Section \ref{secao remarks} for a discussion on this model):

 We denote the number of zeros of $S_T(t)$ in the interval $[T,2T]$ by

 Let $N_{0,\re \zeta}(T)$ be the number of zeros of $\re\zeta(1/2+it)$ in the interval $[T,2T]$.
 We can deduce from a result by Garaev (see the Remark at pg.
 250 of \cite{garaev_real_part}) that